 Here’s What You Can Do If You Need Down Payment Money To Purchase Investment Property

 Unfortunately, a down payment can be a lot of money – even 5%, 10%, 20% or 25% of the purchase price of the property (depending on the situation).

 Fortunately, it’s not impossible.
-If you need down payment money to purchase investment property in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area, here’s what you can do in 4 simple tips…
+If you need down payment money to purchase investment property in North Carolina & New Jersey, here’s what you can do in 4 simple tips…

 1. Save The Money

 This might seem obvious but many overlook it, yet it’s what our parents and grandparents probably did!
 Just find out how much you need and work hard to save up that money first.

 You may be able to borrow the money from a friend, family member, or from another source of capital like a home equity line of credit on your house.
 This is a useful strategy but just make sure that the payment terms aren’t going to be out of reach.

 One of the easiest strategies to get a down payment is to partner with another investor who is willing to put up the down payment money in exchange for something – perhaps an ongoing piece of the cash flow, a piece of the appreciation, or even just to loan the money for repayment plus interest.

 4. Invest With Your IRA